Priority Peat 2013

 Priority Peat 2014 – details from further afield

-Following the completion of the Forest of Bowland Priority Peat work in 2013, the project was extended to moorland areas of Lancashire outside of the AONB.
-With funding from the Environment Agency and support from the AONB, work was completed to detail the restoration work still to be done on the West Pennine Moors and further east in Rossendale.
+Following the completion of the Forest of Bowland Priority Peat work in 2013, the project was extended to moorland areas of Lancashire outside of the National Landscape.
+With funding from the Environment Agency and support from the National Landscape, work was completed to detail the restoration work still to be done on the West Pennine Moors and further east in Rossendale.
 A copy of the report can be found here.
-The report will be used to help prioritise work on the ground as funding opportunities arise, and this work is part of how the AONB is supporting the Lancashire Peat Partnership.
+The report will be used to help prioritise work on the ground as funding opportunities arise, and this work is part of how the National Landscape is supporting the Lancashire Peat Partnership.